VP of Production

 Pattie has been shepherding the next generation of broadcast journalists as a part-time instructor at the University of Colorado, where she is an alumnus and sports fan.
 She gets misty eyed every time Ralphie thunders onto the field!
 She has an M.A. from the University of New Mexico in American Studies, focusing on the land, culture and history of the West.

-Pattie enjoys creative writing, photography, dream exploration, hiking, dabbling in painting and being with her two legged and four legged family.
+Pattie enjoys creative writing, photography, dream exploration, hiking and being with her two legged and four legged family.
 She has a lifelong obsession with horses and does equine massage.
 (No humans…sorry!)

 Max Benitez is a filmmaker and media educator.
 He has led post-production on series projects for many exciting groups including Technology for Obama, Dell Office of the Entrepreneur-in-Residence, and SXSW Interactive.
 His editing and producing work have exposed him to innovative ideas in the world of Internet startups and inspired him to deepen his understanding of the Web as a platform for the arts and business.